nus-cs2113-AY2223S2/tp/docs/UserGuide.md

 We understand that you may be referencing this guide when business is booming - **you can already barely cope, but you are unsure of how to use a feature**.

 Don't worry!
 The guide is written in such a way that you can find what you are looking for easily.

+There may be new words and phrases used in the guide that you may have never seen or heard of before, but do not worry!
+Our team has made sure all the harder words and phrases will be in blue, [like this]()!
+What this means is that if you click on them, it will lead you to a mini-dictionary of words at the bottom of the guide, called a [glossary](#glossary).
+These blue phrases are also known as [*hyperlinks*](#glossary).
+You can check out what it means in the glossary by clicking on it!

+Click
-Click on [*hyperlinks*](#glossary) listed in the Table of Contents to jump to the particular section that you want to know more about.
+on the [*hyperlinks*](#glossary) listed in the [Table of Contents](#table-of-contents) below to jump to the particular section that you want to know more about.

-Additionally, all words listed in our [glossary](#glossary) will [*look like this*](), so you are able to easily identify between the various hyperlinks.

 If you cannot find what you are looking for, you may **call us at 9123 4567** so that we can help you as soon as possible.